clmoro/awesome-robotics-genai-reinforcement-learning-integration/README.md

-# Awesome Collection of Papers on The Duality of Generative AI and Reinforcement Learning in Robotics
+# Awesome Papers on The Duality of Generative AI and Reinforcement Learning in Robotics

 This repository contains a curated list of papers and resources related to the survey titled "**The Duality of Generative AI and Reinforcement Learning in Robotics: A Review**".
 The paper explores the synergy between modern generative AI tools (transformer- and diffusion-based models) and Reinforcement Learning (RL) for advancing robotic intelligence and physical grounding.